antonkvm/sudoku-solver/README.md

   - entering a value into a cell removes that value from the candidate sets of connected cells
   - boosts effectiveness of MRV
 - Look-Ahead Candidate Selection:
-  - skip a candidate for a cell if choosing that value would cause another cell to have an empty candidate set through constraint propagation
+  - skip a candidate for a cell if choosing that value would cause another cell to be left with no candidates through constraint propagation
-  - that candidate is hopeless because eventually, we would encounter that other candidateless cell and would have to backtrack
+  - a cell with no candidates is a definite indication that a partial solution is wrong, meaning that branch can be pruned
 - Least Constraining Value (LCV)
   - prefer the candidate for a cell that impacts the fewest candidate sets of other connected cells through constraint propagation, reducing the chance of eliminating a correct candidate